rodrigoneumann/photographer-ms4/README.md

 During the development of this project, I had the experience of facing some problems, exhaustively testing the functionality of each part of the platform and managed to solve most of the problems that arose before writing this document.

-I received help from some family and friends to do the tests on the platform resources and all the problems presented were solved without problems.
+I received help from some family and friends to do the tests on the website resources and all the problems presented were solved without problems.

 The tests were performed with a user logged in or not on the platform.

-Tests of direct access to the system directly through the path without authentication or access to content restricted to another user were all blocked and worked without problems.

-New agent registration tests, all existing user checks, profile options, how to change the password, change the link to the photo path and delete the account and everything worked without problems.

-Tests to add new ads since all fields in the forms also responded well to the verification standards before sending the data to the server.

-The request tests the data for a specific ad so that changes are made and sent back to the database also work smoothly.
+All models and forms related to adding new photo and video entries as well as the integration of views with templates were tested.
+All of these functions worked as expected without problems.

+The entire subscription plan payment process was thoroughly tested, until all problems were resolved during the development process.

+The entire subscription plan payment process was thoroughly tested, until all problems were resolved during the development process.

+With respect to the user's profile, all the functions for changing user data were tested, as well as the process of deleting the user from the system, taking into account the question of the user already having a subscription plan or not.
+Everything also worked without problems.

+The display of the subscription plan time in the user's profile is also working smoothly.

-All error or confirmation flash messages are also running smoothly.
+All error or success flash messages are also running smoothly.

 ### Tools used for testing